Tucson Water Quality at a Glance

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances originating from firefighting foam used at Davis-Monthan Air Force Base, Tucson International Airport, and other military installations in the region
+Source: Per- and polyfluoroalkyl substances originating from firefighting foam (AFFF) used at Davis-Monthan Air Force Base, the Arizona Air National Guard, and Tucson International Airport — contributing to the Tucson International Airport Area (TIAA) Superfund site on Tucson’s south-west side

-Source: Naturally occurring mineral deposits in the regional geology and aquifer formations, common throughout much of Arizona and the southwestern United States
+Arsenic Source: Naturally occurring mineral deposits in regional geology and desert aquifer formations — common across Arizona and the wider arid Southwest

 Please read – our information